coopjuniors-jvalentine/magic-of-christmas/content/about.md

 ---
+customPage: true
 title: About
-description: "Join us as we whisk you away on a captivating adventure filled with stunning visual surprises and mesmerising performances in this brand new Big Top spectacle, perfect for all ages!"
+description: Join us as we whisk you away on a captivating adventure filled with stunning visual surprises and mesmerising performances in this brand new Big Top spectacle, perfect for all ages!
-customPage: true
-aboutImg1: /img/image-1.jpg
+aboutImg1: /img/magicofchristmas2024-8.jpg
 aboutImg2: /img/image-2.jpg
 aboutImg3: /img/image-3.jpg
 aboutImg4: /img/image-4.jpg
 aboutImg5: /img/image-5.jpg
 ---
 ::ShowHero
 #heading
 Join us as we whisk you away on a captivating adventure